isabellafw/papers/journal.md

 #intro

-radiomics is extracting features from images
+radiomics is extracting features from images.

+#methods

+methods to do it